AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Palo Alto Network (PAN)
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-By default, VM-Series do not allow HTTPS or TCP 443 port.
-Pleas follow the given steps to enable it:
+By default, VM-Series does not allow HTTPS or TCP 443 port.
+Follow these steps to enable it:

     1. Login to VM-Series with username and password.
     #.
 Go to Network -> Interface Mgmt under Network Profiles and click "Add".